shwetharam0407/shwetharam0407.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: Some of my older projects.
+Recent ones are in NDA territory, but otherwise cooler!
 ---
 {% for project in site.projects %}

 {% if project.redirect %}